List of Roman gladiator types: Scissor

 The scissor (plural scissores) used a special short sword with two blades that looked like a pair of open scissors without a hinge.
 German historian and experimental archeologist Marcus Junkelmann has suggested that this type of gladiator fought using a weapon consisting of a hardened steel tube that encased the gladiator's entire forearm, with the hand end capped off and a semicircular blade attached to it.

 Scutarius

 A scutarius was any gladiator who used a large shield (scutum), as opposed to any gladiator who used a small shield (parmularius).
 A murmillo or a secutor would be a scutarius; the additional protection or advantage afforded by the large shield was typically offset by the use of only one short greave, in contrast to the two greaves of a parmularius.

 Secutor

-The secutor ("pursuer") developed to fight the retiarius.
+The secutor ("pursuer") was developed to fight the retiarius.
 As a variant of the murmillo, he wore the same armour and weapons, including the tall rectangular shield and the gladius.
 The helmet of the secutor, however, covered the entire face with the exception of two small eye-holes in order to protect his face from the thin prongs of the trident of his opponent.
 The helmet was also round and smooth so that the retiarius net could not get a grip on it.